gocd/docs.go.cd/gocd_helm_chart/deploy_sample_application.md

 Once the cluster and the GoCD helm chart installation is completed, you're ready to use GoCD to build and deploy a containerized application to a Kubernetes cluster.

+### Access the GoCD server

-1. The GoCD server dashboard can be accessed from the ingress IP.
+The GoCD server dashboard can be accessed from the ingress IP.
  - On minikube, the IP address is the output of `minikube ip`
  - Generally, the IP address can be obtained by doing: